 The GSE has been a part of the QTEM Program since AY2014 as a career project for the purpose of improving expertise in the fields of statistics, econometrics and gaining work experience in international companies.
-Students are given an opportunity to study at the graduate school of economics/business/management in Europe and Asia universities through the QTEM Program.
+Students are given an opportunity to study at the graduate school of economics/business/ management in Europe and Asia universities through the QTEM Program.

-7. Contact Information
+- 7. Contact Information

 - Graduate School of Political Science (Tel: 03-3208-8534, Email: gsps-admission@list.waseda.jp)

-- Graduate School of Economics (Tel: 03-3208-8560, Email: gse-adm@list.waseda.jp)
+- Graduate School of Economics

+(Tel: 03-3208-8534, Email: gsps-admission@list.waseda.jp) (Tel: 03-3208-8560, Email: gse-adm@list.waseda.jp)

-Chapter 6: Studying Abroad
+Chapter 6: Study Abroad

-This program has been established for students who wish to study at a research and educational institution abroad while remaining enrolled in the School of Political Science and Economics.
+This program has been established for students who wish to study at a research and educational institution abroad while remaining enrolled in the School of Political Science and Economics (hereafter "SPSE").

 An overview of the study abroad program is given below.
-As there are cases where it is necessary to take precautions regarding procedures, required items, and standards for transferring credits, please inquire at the Office.
+As there are cases where it is necessary to take precautions regarding procedures, required items, and standards for transferring credits, please contact the SPSE Administrative Office.

-1. Definition of Studying Abroad
+1. Definition of Study Abroad